 Conclusion

 In Treasure Island, we will see Jim Hawkins go from a young naive boy who only knows of his existence in the Admiral Benbow Inn to a steadfast and loyal companion the ship’s crew and captain.
-Likewise, Hawkins will endure some hardships and realizations about people’s character that are both difficult to comprehend and to digest as a young man (Long John Silver isn’t who he says he is!).
+Likewise, Hawkins endures some realizations about people’s character that are difficult to comprehend, such as Long John Silver’s facelessness.
+The innocence lost in the poem compares to how Jim might see himself in hindsight.
+He is somebody who responsibility holds tightly.

 Works Cited